Uncategorised

 Water Quality

-To receive the USGS weekly (in-season) water quality update email for Upper Klamath Lake or the Upper Klamath River (Link River Dam to above Keno Dam), please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. with the USGS
+The USGS distributes two weekly (in-season) water quality updates for 1) Upper Klamath Lake and 2) the Upper Klamath River (Link River Dam to above Keno Dam), please contact This email address is being protected from spambots.
+You need JavaScript enabled to view it. with the USGS to get on these email lists.

-The US Bureau of Reclamation hosts weekly Real Time Operations group meetings (formerly Flow Account Scheduling Technical Advisory team, or FASTA) and email updates which share information relating to Klamath Basin forecasts and conditions, Klamath Project real-time operations, impacts of real-time operations on species, and operations decision-making processes.
+The US Bureau of Reclamation hosts weekly Real Time Operations group meetings (formerly Flow Account Scheduling Technical Advisory team, or FASTA) and email updates that share information relating to Klamath Basin forecasts and conditions, Klamath Project real-time operations, impacts of real-time operations on species, and operations decision-making processes.
 To attend these weekly meetings and stay informed with email updates, please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it. with Kearns & West.
+You need JavaScript enabled to view it. with USBR.

 Juvenile Outmigration Monitoring Updates